Meet The Blood-Sugar-Balancing Tea You've Never Heard Of

 The blood-sugar-balancing properties of pu-ehr tea.

 Better blood sugar balance is another of the reasons people may want to drink pu-ehr tea.
 We've already discussed how it can influence metabolic syndrome and those with diabetes or prediabetes, but when you dig into the literature a bit further, you find that the benefits of pu-ehr tea on blood sugar are even more interesting than you thought.
-One interesting article discussed how a group of carbohydrates in pu-ehr tea could block alpha-glucosidase and might have a less inhibitory effect on alpha-amylase.
+One interesting article discussed how a group of carbohydrates in pu-ehr tea5 could block alpha-glucosidase and might have a less inhibitory effect on alpha-amylase.
 What does that mean in plain English?
 It means that it might be better than the already available diabetes drug called acarbose at reducing blood sugar after a carbohydrate meal and have fewer side effects like bloating, gas, and diarrhea (which happens when the bacteria in the colon ferment the undigested carbs).

 Another interesting study demonstrated that when a water extract of pu-ehr tea was given to mice for four weeks, it suppressed the increase in their blood insulin and sugar levels.
-The authors suggested that it improved glucose intolerance and it may have a beneficial role in blood sugar balance in those with type 2 diabetes.
+The authors suggested that it improved glucose intolerance and it may have a beneficial role in blood sugar balance6 in those with type 2 diabetes.
 Taking this to the next level, another study raised the possibility that pu-ehr tea could inhibit the formation of advanced glycation end-products (or AGEs for short).
-By doing this, they felt that the tea could potentially prevent or stop the progression of complications from diabetes, like diabetic nephropathy.
+By doing this, they felt that the tea could potentially prevent or stop the progression of complications from diabetes7, like diabetic nephropathy.

 While the research is still developing on pu-ehr tea, it's pretty amazing stuff.
 Many of you are probably ready to become a pu-ehr connoisseur after hearing all the benefits of this fermented Chinese black tea.
 And I get it!
 I'll be following the research on this ingredient closely to see what benefits we might uncover next.